 It can be easy to get tunnel vision when you’ve been pouring time and effort into a logo concept.
 Take a step back and ask for feedback from trustworthy friends and family.
 They may see something in the negative space that you hadn’t picked up on before, or they may see a word within your logo that you hadn’t noticed before (anyone else have a problem with the Jeni’s ice cream logo, or is it just me?).
 Whatever the case, it’s always good to get a second and third opinion.

 Your brand image is important.
 If you’re looking for Graphic Design in Waynesboro, Staunton, Charlottesville, Harrisonburg, or other ares, we’d be glad to help.
-Rather than browsing etsy.com for a pre-made generic logo, Contact us!
+Rather than browsing etsy.com or fiverr.com for a pre-made generic logo, Contact us!